The Situation in Kenya

 Organizations like Friends of Kenyan Orphans provide the means for them to have a chance at a childhood, a life.
 We've experienced firsthand the impact a helping, loving hand has on the life of these girls.
 The laughter, singing and fun of being a young girl returns once they feel safe, cared for and are given a chance at a future.

 These girls are strong and brave, but they can't realize their dreams without your help!
-You can provide support through a general donation or by sponsoring a girl directly.
+You can provide support through a general donation or by sponsoring a child.